Lalchhuanmawia: Bengaluru

 In July 2014, it was announced that Chhuantea signed one-year deal with Bengaluru FC.
-On 24 January 2015, Chhuantea made his debut for Bengaluru FC against Pune FC at Bengalore Football Stadium.
+On 24 January 2015, Chhuantea made his debut for Bengaluru FC against Pune FC at Bangalore Football Stadium.
 In his debut season with Bengaluru, he has made 16 appearances and has helped them to win I-League.
 On 4 February 2015, Chhuantea made his AFC Champions League debut against Johor Darul Ta'zim at Larkin Stadium Malaysia.
 He signed a two-year contract with Bengaluru at the end of the season, which would keep him at the club until the end of the 2016-17 I-League season.

 Mumbai City (loan)

 In July 2015 Chhuantea was drafted to play for Mumbai City FC in the 2015 Indian Super League.
 He made total 9 appearances for Mumbai City in whole ISL season.

 Pune City

 On 23 July 2017, Fanai has been picked up by FC Pune City for 2017-18 ISL season.